-After completing the bargaining unit information make sure you press Attach/Add bargaining unit.
+After completing the bargaining unit information make sure you click on Attach/Add bargaining unit button.
 This will include it with your waiver submission.
 You can add up to three bargaining units.

 I don’t understand how to strike out the Education Code - can you explain?

 Place brackets [ .… ] around the text you wish to strike.

 I want to file a general waiver for Citizens Oversight Committee Term Limits – what Waiver Topic do I choose?